 Williamsbridge Oval Playground

-This playground is located in the northwest quadrant of a 19.7-acre recreational facility built on the former site of a reservoir.
-On May 1, 1887 the City of New York acquired the property northeast of Bainbridge Avenue and East 207th Street, and two years later opened the Williamsbridge Reservoir.
-Measuring 925 feet long by 525 feet wide, and with a 46 foot high embankment, the oval receiving reservoir had a capacity of 120 million gallons of water.
-It was linked to the upstate reservoir at Kensico by a 48-inch diameter cast-iron pipeline extending 15.2 miles.
+This playground is located in the northwest quadrant of a 20-acre recreational facility that was once the Williamsbridge Reservoir.
+In May 1887, the City of New York acquired the property northeast of Bainbridge Avenue and East 207th Street, opening the reservoir two years later.
+Measuring 925 feet long by 525 feet wide, with a 46-foot-high embankment, the oval receiving reservoir had a capacity of 120 million gallons and provided water to the western portion of the Bronx.
+It was supplied by the Kensico Reservoir in Westchester County, connected via a 48-inch diameter cast-iron pipeline extending more the 15 miles.

-By 1934 the reservoir was no longer needed for water supply purposes, and the land was transferred to Parks to develop an athletic complex.
-A proposal to construct a stadium on the site was resisted by the Williamsbridge Civic Association.
-They felt that the arena would disturb local residents, and that "the gathering of large and noisy crowds in the stadium would seriously impair the efficiency and usefulness" of the nearby Montefiore Hospital.
+By 1919, the reservoir was no longer needed for water supply purposes and served as a community swimming hole until the basin was drained in 1925.
+On June 27, 1934, NYC Parks acquired the land by transfer from the Department of Water Supply, Gas and Electricity to develop into an athletic complex.
+An early proposal to construct a stadium on the site was resisted by the Williamsbridge Civic Association whose members argued that the arena would disturb local residents, and that “the gathering of large and noisy crowds in the stadium would seriously impair the efficiency and usefulness” of the nearby Montefiore Hospital.

-A new plan was devised, and the reservoir floor was raised to twelve feet below street level.
-When Williamsbridge Oval was opened on September 11, 1937 by Parks Commissioner Robert Moses during the LaGuardia Administration, it contained a running track, football and baseball fields, a basketball court, 16 hard-surface tennis courts, a horseshoe pit, a large wading pool, a cinder running track, a field house, and two children’s playgrounds.
-The opening day celebration included a parade and dances in which 200 local children participated.
-Exhibition track and tennis matches as well as a football scrimmage followed the formal ceremony.
-The event concluded with a race featuring America’s foremost miler at the time, Glenn Cunningham, later a Congressman from Nebraska.
+A new plan was drafted, and the reservoir floor was raised to twelve feet below street level by Works Progress Administration workers.
+Williamsbridge Oval was opened by Parks Commissioner Robert Moses (1888-1981) on September 11, 1937.
+It featured a running track, football and baseball fields, a basketball court, 16 hard-surface tennis courts, a horseshoe pit, a large wading pool, running track, two playgrounds, and a field house built with stone from the former reservoir.
+The opening-day celebration was attended by thousands and included a parade and dances in which 200 local children participated.
+Exhibition track and tennis matches and a football scrimmage followed the formal ceremony.
+The event concluded with race featuring Olympic medalist, Glenn Verniss Cunningham, one of the greatest milers in American history.

-Williamsbridge Oval is derived from Williams’ Bridge, which was named for John Williams.
-In the 18th century Williams had a farm on the east bank of the Bronx River in the vicinity of Gun Hill Road and White Plains Road.
-Some credit him with building the first crossing over the Bronx River.
-Though the story remains unproven, his farm was closest to the earliest span, and by the 19th century the bridge and surrounding community had become known as Williamsbridge.
-The neighborhood of the oval is also called Norwood, after an 1889 real estate development.
+The name Williamsbridge is derived from Williams’ Bridge, after 18th-century settler John Williams who had a farm on the east bank of the Bronx River near Gun Hill Road and White Plains Road and may have built the first crossing over the Bronx River.
+Though the story remains unproven, the Williams farm was one of the earliest spans, and by the 19th century the bridge and surrounding community had become known as Williamsbridge.
+The neighborhood is also called Norwood, after an 1889 real estate development.

 Directions to Williamsbridge Oval